ashears/myoldblog/book_reviews/_posts/2018-8-12-Stonewielder-Review.md

 <br>
 *SPOILERS AHEAD*:<br>
 <br>
-With the new Emperor on the throne, he doesn’t care for past grudges, and decides to re-enlist Greymane to his position of High Fist (term for military general of the Malazan Military), and send him back to his old mission, to conquer the lands of Korel. &nbsp;
+With the new Emperor on the throne, he doesn’t care for past grudges, and decides to re-enlist Greymane to his position of High Fist (term for military general of the Malazan Military), and send him back to his old mission, to conquer the lands of Korel. <br>
 <br>
 This past mission was where Greymane became cast out from the Malazan Empire.
 For some reason, he decided to speak to the Stormriders.
 Once Greymane reached a point on the Stormwall low to the water, the riders appeared the talk to him.
 From their perspective, they were the injured party.
 They believe that the wall keeps them away from their own lands.
 His goal was to stop the endless years of bloodshed to defend the wall.<br>
 <br>